Last updated on October 29th, 2023

 If you're hunting for an excellent treatment provider

 In most countries you need to choose your treatment providers carefully, as many have not sufficiently updated themselves.
 For most youngsters the most effective treatment is a "family-based" approach, where parents are guided to actively support their child.
-I explain treatments in Chapter 12 of my book.
+I offer a brief guide to choosing great treatment in 'How to choose treatment for your child' and go in more depth in Chapter 12 of my book.

 If your child still can't eat

 Keep your courage and keep educating yourself.
 This journey has its ups and downs.

 Inform the treatment team of symptoms and behaviours (meals, exercise, any purging or self-harm).
 They may give you some meal coaching, or professionals may do some of the meals at home.
 Your child may need a higher level of care.
 The specialists may alter or add to the treatment approach (e.g. changing the focus with regard to psychotherapy, treatment for OCD, autism).

 If your child can eat but is mentally 'stuck'

 Well done for supporting your child through 'Phase 1'.
-Now educate yourself about the much-neglected 'Phase 2':
+Now educate yourself about the much-neglected work of extinguishing fears, and then, you'll need to do 'Phase 2' in a safe and confident way.

 A. Your child needs your support to work through the foods and situations that remain fearful: